 “She turned away to think about what he said, and the book slid off her lap in a flurry of pages to the ground.
 He bent down to retrieve it and noticed her feet.
 He had never really looked at them before, not like this, but they were magnificent.
 He wasn’t sure what fetishes were, clinically at least, but he was well aware of an obsession he had had since childhood that took the form of an overpowering attraction to feet.
 Not all feet, mind you, just certain ones.
 Unlike other parts of the body, where imperfections might be arousing, the feet were entirely different, since they were the ugliest part of the body and had to be kept out of sight at all times.

 Excerpt from The Gringo.
 Take The Gringo, Laura Fedora, or Nine Lives to the beach.
 They’re perfect for digging your toes in the sand.
 Available at Amazon.
-Photo by Susan Acampora.
+Photo and feet by Susan Acampora.